 Opt out of ad personalization

 Google actually crawls your email to serve targeted advertising to you, depending on what you write in your mail.
-You can opt-out of ad personalization using Google Ads preferences page.
-Visit this page to do so.
+You can opt-out of ad personalization using Preferences page.
+Visit this page to opt out of Interest-based ads.
 Do note that you have to opt out of two types of ads.

 Opt out of Ads on Search and Gmail: